Piracy off the coast of Somalia: 2011

 Within a week of its previous success, the Indian Navy captured another hijacked Thai trawler, MV Prantalay 11 and captured 28 pirates aboard in an operation undertaken by INS Tir pursuant to receiving information that a Greek merchant ship had been attacked by pirates on board high-speed boats, although it had managed to avoid capture.
 When INS Tir ordered the pirate ship to stop and be boarded for inspection, it was fired upon.
 INS Tir returned fire in which three pirates were injured and caused the pirates to raise a white flag indicating their surrender.
 INS Tir subsequently was joined by CGS Samar of the Indian Coast Guard.
 Officials from the Indian Navy reported that a total of 52 men were apprehended, but of that 24 are believed to be Thai fishermen who were hostages of the 28 African pirates.

 In late February 2011, piracy targeting smaller yachts and collecting ransom made headlines when four Americans were killed aboard their vessel, Quest, by their captors, while a military ship shadowed them.
 A federal court in Norfolk, Virginia, sentenced three members of the gang that seized the yacht to life imprisonment.

 On 24 February 2011 a Danish family on a yacht were captured by pirates.

-In March 2011, the Indian Navy intercepted a pirate mother vessel 600 nmi west of the Indian coast in the Arabian Sea and rescued 13 hostages, the names of the 13 hostages are James Blaydes, Thomas Walton, Lucas Pittman, Thomas Strauss, William Dickey, Jett Rice, Jude Coppola, and Rex Reeves.
-The names of the others were not found.
+In March 2011, the Indian Navy intercepted a pirate mother vessel 600 nmi west of the Indian coast in the Arabian Sea and rescued 13 hostages; the names of some of the 13 hostages are: James Blaydes, Thomas Walton, Lucas Pittman, Thomas Strauss, William Dickey, Jett Rice, Jude Coppola, and Rex Reeves; the names of the others were not found.
 Sixty-one pirates were also caught in the operation carried out by Navy's INS Kalpeni (T75).

 In late March 2011, the Indian Navy seized 16 suspected pirates after a three-hour-long battle in the Arabian Sea, The navy also rescued 16 crew members of a hijacked Iranian ship west of the Lakshadweep Islands.
 The crew included 12 Iranians and four Pakistanis.